 While the theological discrepancies bother me, it’s the deception woven into the fabric of this tradition that bothers me more.

 I am very upfront about the reasons I found Christianity so compelling.
 I will tell people, if they ask, about my childhood fascination with saints, and my enchantment with the Incarnation.
 I will admit that my Jewish education was sparse, but by the time I was old enough to learn about it independently from Sunday school, the idea of a God in the flesh was too irresistible to ignore.

 I will be honest about those things.
 My story is a triumph or a failure, depending on who hears it.

 But I will never misrepresent myself by making my beliefs seem more Jewish than they are.
-I’m an Episcopalian who happens to have a Jewish heritage — that is the plain truth.
+I’m an Anglican who happens to have a Jewish heritage — that is the plain truth.

 It is fundamentally dishonest to pretend that Messianic principles are even remotely Jewish.
 In truth, the tenets of this denomination have far more in common with evangelicalism than Judaism.

 Furthermore, the obsession with converting Jews to Christianity brings up another valid question: when, exactly, did God break His covenant with the Jewish people?
 Did the death and resurrection of Jesus nullify or void that promise?

 No one can say with certainty who is going to heaven and who will be shut out.
 But I believe God has made a way for His chosen people — they are the tree that Christians are grafted into, according to Romans 11:11.
 God has not, will not, forsake them.